-- SDG&E will purchase the solar energy generated by the customer's subscribed portion of the solar project and provide a monthly bill credit to participating customers based on their assigned facility's actual generation. - SDG&E will supply and bill participating customers with a like amount of solar energy and retire the RECs associated with the energy on behalf of the customer. - SDG&E will take delivery of, and pay for, all unsubscribed solar energy from solar developers which will support SDG&E's RPS compliance.
+- SDG&E and the solar provider will execute a standard program power purchase agreement where SDG&E agrees to buy all generation output of a participating solar facility for a specific term and the solar provider agrees to assign its energy payment to subscribed customers. - SDG&E will purchase the solar energy generated by the customer's subscribed portion of the solar project and provide a monthly bill credit to participating customers based on their assigned facility's actual generation. - SDG&E bill participating customers with a like amount of solar energy and retire the RECs associated with the energy on behalf of the customer. - SDG&E will take delivery of, and pay for, all unsubscribed solar energy from solar developers which will support SDG&E's RPS compliance.